 Speaking engagements and publications

-James has presented to audiences in Europe, the United States, the Pacific Islands, South Korea, Latin America, and the Caribbean.
-In 2019, he gave a TEDx talk titled Decoupling Work and Place.
-Often interviewed on local, national, and international radio and TV programs, James also has appeared on numerous podcasts on topics related to entrepreneurship, sustainable, communications, and travel.
+James has presented to audiences in Europe, the United States, the Pacific Islands, South Korea, Latin America, and the Caribbean, in addition to delivering numerous virtual workshops and lectures.
+He is often interviewed on local, national, and international radio and TV programs and has appeared on numerous podcasts on topics related to entrepreneurship, sustainable, communications, and travel.
+He has also delivered guest lectures at institutions including the University of Aruba, Macalester College and Georgia Institute of Technology.